tdooner/cwru-engr131-grading-tools/README.md

 1. Create a list `students.txt` with your students' CaseIDs, one per line.
 2. On Blackboard, go to Grade Center and find the desired assignment to grade.
 3. On the _Assignment File Download_ screen, download a .zip with all students in it (Show All > Select All)
-4. Download the file (gradebook[assignment\_name].zip) into a new directory alongside `prepare.sh`.
+4. Move the downloaded file (gradebook[assignment\_name].zip) into a new directory alongside `prepare.sh`.
 For instance, here is my folder heirarchy, each folder containing the gradebook zip file for that assignment:

     Shiny:TA tom$ ls
     HW1
     HW2